wp-papi/wp-papi.github.io/src/docs/types/option.md

    *
    * @return array
    */
   public function meta() {
     return [
       'menu' => 'options-general.php',
       'name' => 'Header'
     ];
   }
 }
 ```

-Option type class extends the [page type class](#page-type) so you can create options pages with Papi!
+Option type is used to create option pages with Papi.
 Option types will not be showed on Papi's tool page since they don't belong to a post type.

 ### Differents between option type and a page type

 - Does not save the option type id in the database since options don't have a post id.
 So you can't have different option types that has the same property slug.
-- The `page_type` method is named `option_type`.

 ### meta method

-The `option_type` is a required method of the option type class.
+The `meta` is a required method of the option type class.
 It should return an array containing the required keys.

-**Since 2.4.0** the method is called `meta` the old `option_type` method will still work but is deprecated and not recommended to use.

 Options    | Required | Description
 -----------|----------|------------